machanism-org/machai/ghostwriter/src/site/markdown/act.md

 --act task
 ```

-can still produce a meaningful prompt because `${public.prompt}` receives the configured fallback value.
+can still produce a useful request because `${public.prompt}` receives the configured default value when the user does not provide one.

 ## Placeholder variables

-Acts and prompts can use placeholder variables in the `${...}` format.
-These placeholders are resolved dynamically at runtime by the configurator or function tools.
+Act files and prompts can use placeholder variables in the `${...}` format.
+These placeholders are resolved dynamically at runtime from configuration, system properties, environment values, Act properties, public values, or tool-specific settings.

-Examples include:
+Examples:

 ```text
 ${public.prompt}